 When this latest email hit everyone’s inbox, it was written in such a confusing manner that people took to the TND to ask how everyone was interpreting it.
 Basically, people who signed up for annual TND memberships in April 2015 would be going to a monthly subscription in April 2016 at a higher price until a new TND was implemented.
 This correspondence occurred on March 24, and they had until March 30th to make their decision or their memberships would be cancelled.
 All other members had no information provided to them.

 Travel Noire was going to revamp TND and charge more, but failed to spell out how they would be changing it and how much it would cost.
 Talk about confusing.
 We weren’t getting our money’s worth before, and now we were being asked to pay more for something we knew absolutely nothing about!
-No one even addressed the initial concerns. but now they wanted more money?
+No one even addressed the initial concerns, but now they wanted more money?
 Nah!
 Members became really upset, and started their own FREE communities on GroupMe and Slack.
-I can guarantee that the requests for people to join Nomadness increased significantly those next few days.
+I can guarantee the requests for people to join Nomadness Travel Tribe increased significantly those next few days.

-I went to Cuba during that time and wifi is difficult to come by, so I missed much of what happened after the fire.
-Zim sent out another email after many of us flocked to other communities for free to let us all know that she had heard our concerns.
+I went to Cuba during that time and wifi was difficult to come by, so I missed much of what happened after the fire.
+Zim sent out another email after many of us flocked to other communities for free to let us all know she had heard our concerns.
 After listening, Travel Noire would be upgrading to the standard version of Slack until they could transfer to a new program at a later date.
 That meant members would be able to view archived information.
-They also changed their minds about charging members a monthly fee, and decided that access to Slack would be free for everyone until late fall when they implemented a new community entitled Compass.
+They also changed their minds about charging members a monthly fee, and decided access to Slack would be free for everyone until late fall when they implemented a new community entitled Compass.
 Also, the glitch feed would be modified to add more resources.
 That was a step in the right direction and I respected the effort, but it all happened too late for many members who were sick and tired of being sick and tired.